Shlucus/ThePwnPal/README.md

 ### Step 1: Flashing Kali Linux

 The first thing to do is flash the Kali Linux ARM image into your designated Micro SD.
-Any Imaging software can be used however I suggest the offical [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+Any Imaging software can be used (I suggest the offical [Raspberry Pi Imager](https://www.raspberrypi.com/software/)).
 You can download the Kali Linux ARM image here -> [Kali Linux ARM](https://www.kali.org/get-kali/#kali-arm)

 Make sure you have: